Indoor Air Quality

 - Quantification of chemical contaminants that have been identified during the visual inspection;

-Upon completion of the IAQ inspection, EHSS will work with facilities and all other parties involved to resolve those IAQ issues identified during the course of the inspection.
+Upon completion of the IAQ inspection, EHS will work with facilities and all other parties involved to resolve those IAQ issues identified during the course of the inspection.

-Additional IAQ services that EHSS may provide include:
+Additional IAQ services that EHS may provide include:

 - Responding to occupant reports of chemical odors to assess employee exposure and recommend remedial activities.